tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab09/README.md

   - With the adapter the concierge can subscribe by sending a `Subscribe` message with the `goldenKey`
   - when the concierge receives the list of registration it logs the name of each guest.
 This happens every time a guest registers.

+> _The receptionist does not scale up to any number of services or very high turnaround of services.
+It will likely handle up to thousands or tens of thousands of services.
+Use cases with higher demands the receptionist for initial contact between actors on the nodes while the actual logic of those is up to the applications own actors._
+>
+> [From documentation]

 ### Fault Tolerance